 91.86% of Buyer delegates agreed that HI Design helps to identify new design solutions/partners for their upcoming projects

 98.9% of all delegates rated the meetings as either excellent or very good.

 87.5% of Buyers said they are definitely or likely to be specifying some of the suppliers they met.

-99.1% of delegates thought the organisation and operations of the event was excellent or very good.
+99.1% of delegates thought the organisation and operations of the event were excellent or very good.

-96.51% of Supplier delegates agree HI Design provides a really effective platform for doing business.
+96.51% of Supplier delegates agree that HI Design provides a really effective platform for doing business.